kevinwang930/kevinwang930.github.io/content/post/stream/video.md

 A codec(coder/decoder) is a method for compressing and decompressing data so that it can be easily transported and received by different applications.

 ### video encoding
-Video encoding is the proces of turning uncompressed video input into a form that can be stored and played by a variety of devices.
-Video encoing involves two main processes: compression and transcoding.
+Video encoding is the process of turning uncompressed video input into a form that can be stored and played by a variety of devices.
+Video encoding involves two main processes: compression and transcoding.

 Compression significantly decreases the size of the video file.